Not what you want?

 Inner strength is more important than outward appearance.

-This Chinese idiom/proverb speaks of being above bribes, and not losing face or honor for a short-term gain.
+不为五斗米折腰 is a Chinese idiom/proverb that speaks of being above bribes and not losing face or honor for short-term gain.

 See Also: Prosperity